Everything you need to know about Change Orders

 Changes in a construction project are most commonly tracked via the Change Order process.
 When the scope, cost and schedule change between a General Contractor and their client, it is typically documented in a Prime Contract Change Order.
 When the scope, cost and schedule change between a Subcontractor and a General Contractor, it is handled in a Subcontractor Change Order.

-As we mentioned in our Change Order 101 blog post, some view a Change Order as a way for a Contractor to make extra money on a project, but in reality they are necessary contractual documents that allow the owner to make clear financial decisions as projects move along.
+Some view a Change Order as a way for a Contractor to make extra money on a project, but in reality they are necessary contractual documents that allow the owner to make clear financial decisions as projects move along.
 If the owner wants to add a new wing in the middle of construction, for instance, they want to clearly see the cost and scope outlined in a Change Order Request.
 But more importantly, they need a clear view of the rest of the project’s ongoing Change Order costs to ensure their budget can cover the new wing.

 What is a Change Order Request?

 A Change Order Request (COR) is an official request to adjust a construction contract’s value, due to changes in the scope of work.
 The Change Order Request is created by the contractor and is sent to the customer for approval.

 If a COR gets approved, the customer will issue a Change Order formally updating the original contract reflecting the new price, scope and schedule.

 A Change Order is an official document issued from the customer to a contractor formally updating their contract to reflect the changes in scope, cost and schedule.
 The Change Order outlines amendments to the original contract.

 Change Orders are as unique as their respective construction projects, but some common reasons for Change Orders include:

 - Reconciling allowances for anticipated costs, such as trade damage, overtime, etc.